-Wichita is home to a minor league hockey team, the Wichita Thunder, and an indoor arena football team, the Wichita Wild.
+Wichita is home to a minor league hockey team, the Wichita Thunder and the Wichita Wild, an indoor arena football team.
 These teams provide hundreds of hours of entertainment each year for the citizens of Sedgwick County and surrounding areas.
-Sedgwick County's Kansas Pavilions also host a wide variety of events each year including horse shows, barrel racing, flea markets, dog shows and agility trials, BBQ Championships, car shows, livestock shows, guns shows, tractor shows and farm shows.
+Sedgwick County's Kansas Coliseum also hosts a wide variety of entertainment events each year including the Shrine Circus, paintball tournaments, horse shows, and major concerts.
+A number of these events will be held at the INTRUST Bank Arena once it opens in early 2010.

-In addition to these options for culture and entertainment, Wichita and Sedgwick County have 12 museums and numerous cultural events including the Metropolitan Ballet, Music Theatre of Wichita, Wichita Symphony Orchestra and the Wichita Grand Opera.
+In addition to these centers of culture and entertainment, Wichita and Sedgwick County have 12 museums and numerous cultural events including the Metropolitan Ballet, Music Theatre of Wichita, Wichita Symphony Orchestra and the Wichita Grand Opera.
 Wichita also has a broad selection of restaurants, offering every type of cuisine and style of food imaginable.